 One of the most common sources of pain for runners comes from plantar fasciitis.
 Plantar fasciitis is pain caused by inflammation in the plantar fascia, the tissue that lies underneath your foot and connects from the bottom of your heel to the base of your toes (see image below).
 One of the hallmark signs of plantar fasciitis is pain in your heel that is the worst during the first few steps you take in the morning.
 Your plantar fascia can get irritated for a number or reasons, including having either high arches or low arches.
 That is why rolling out the bottom of your foot with a ball or frozen water bottle is not the solution for everyone who suffers from plantar fasciitis.
 This would only be an appropriate treatment exercise for someone who has high arches because that means that the structures at the bottom of the foot are short/tight and that symptoms may be mitigated by stretching out those structures.
 On the other hand, if you have low arches, you’ll want to strengthen the muscles at the bottom of the foot to help improve their force producing capacity and increase the intrinsic stability of the foot.
 This can be done by either performing towel scrunches or short foot exercises.

 Another way to prevent or mitigate symptoms caused by plantar fasciitis is by investing in proper footwear.
+I am excited to see how affordable 3D printers shape shoes even more closely to runner’s feet.
 However, if you have been experiencing symptoms for three or more months, it would be best to consult with a physical therapist so that you can receive more individualized and comprehensive treatment.
 I hope this list of the top 5 best running shoes will help make your next footwear selection process more convenient, and help you choose the best running shoes to meet your personal needs and preferences.